-College Textbooks: A Primer on Convenience, Savings, and Sanity
+College Textbooks: Saving Money and Your Sanity

 Parents my age, let me take you back for a minute.
 Nope, further.
 Back to when you first went to college, and it was the day before classes began—because that’s when everyone bought their books—and you were thrust into that particular melee for the first time.
 You went to the bookstore on campus along with hundreds or thousands of other students, and probably you either checked in your backpack at the entrance through a formal system or you simply left your bag in a cubby out front, praying no one would grab it on their way out, and you ventured into the belly of the beast.
 Perhaps there was a list of classes up front; perhaps you had to go through a line to speak with a human who had said list.
 You discovered which books were on tap for your particular classes, and then you went looking for them.
 If you could find used copies in pretty good shape, that was a good day.
 If the shelf was empty, well, you were out of luck until the store reordered.
 At the end of the semester, you could sell the books back for a fraction of what you’d paid, sometimes.
 And you repeated this process every semester.

 Now, if your kid is just starting college, chances are you marveled in the changes time and technology have wrought.
 Every college I know of now has some sort of online portal where you can review your schedule and see which books you need.
 Most even have a one-button connection to the campus bookstore, where your student can opt to order online and pick up the packaged bundle once they get to campus (no muss, no fuss).
 It’s all a lot easier, but there are more options now, too.
 If your kid already bought their books this semester, that’s fine—this is just a quick-n-dirty guide to keep in mind, moving forward.

 1) Ye Olde Campus Bookstore